Olamideawolola/customer_transaction/README.md

  - Dropping of Customer ID

- -Filling of null values
+ - Filling of null values

- -Changing the Date and Birthdate to datetime types
+- Changing the Date and Birthdate to datetime types

--Converting Birthdate to Age
+-  Converting Birthdate to Age

--Removing of duplicate values
+-  Removing of duplicate values

 ## Analysis And Visualization